mockoon/mockoon.com/content/docs/v1.8.0/cors.md

 icon: shuffle
 meta:
   title: Automatic handling of preflight OPTIONS requests
-  description: Front and API are not on the same domain?
+  description: Front and mock API are not on the same domain?
 Handle preflight requests automatically with Mockoon
 ---

 ## CORS